SecondThundeR/anya-bot-ts/README.md

 4. Open an `.env` file in the root of the folder and change variables into it:
     - `BOT_TOKEN` - bot token
     - `CREATOR_ID` - your ID for working with the bot whitelist/ignored list from the DM
-5. Run `npm i` and `npm run local`
+5. Run `yarn` and `yarn local`
 6. Wait for `Started as @...` message and/or message in PM from bot
 7. Bot is ready to go!

-> If you want to pass environment variables on your system, all you need to do is run `npm start` in step 5
+> If you want to pass environment variables on your system, all you need to do is run `yarn start` in step 5

 ### Heroku